CatalystCode/spk/technical-docs/designs/spkmove.md

 ## Risks & Mitigations

-1. Docs and builds as kisted in the above section may break as part of this move.
+1. Docs and builds as listed in the above section may break as part of this move.
 2. The mitigation plan is to keep both repos side-by-side for few days by:
    - create new build definitions in Azure DevOps and validate.